SouthernDragon/Kumar-Sane_MantisJumpingPaper/README.md

 - `Kumar-Sane_MantisJumpingPaper_Codes.ipynb` – main Jupyter notebook containing the analysis workflow and plotting code.
 - `Kumar-Sane_MantisJumping_Distance_Angle.csv` – processed metadata/summary table containing derived variables for each trial.
-- `DeepLabCut digitized csv files/` – raw or filtered DLC output files used as input for the analysis.
+- `CSV files with position coordinates` – a single folder containing the CSV files derived from the DLC output and used as input for the analysis.
-- `Trimmed csv files for analysis/` – trimmed trial CSV files used during preprocessing and analysis.

 ## Data inputs